Apply online now.

 and to reapply for admission to the program after such additional experience, submitting a new writing sample.
 If more than a year has passed since the original application, other items in the application process may need to be resubmitted.

-Students in the Master of Fine Arts in Writing Program may transfer one semester (12-15 credit hours) from another brief-residency Master of Fine Arts in Writing Program, if the semester was completed satisfactorily.
+Before they begin the program, students in the Spalding low-residency MFA in Writing program may transfer one semester (12-15 credit hours) from another low-residency Master of Fine Arts in Writing Program, if the semester was completed satisfactorily and fulfills the requirements of Spalding’s first semester (ENG612 and ENG613).
 Students may transfer one semester (12-15 hours) from a traditional Master of Fine Arts in Writing Program if the Program Director determines that the course work completed is equivalent to the work completed in a semester at Spalding and the application writing sample warrants the advanced placement.
 Work from MA programs or previous publication is not accepted for transfer credit.
 While the Program does not accept “life experience” as credit, students who have published a book or produced a play or screenplay may apply for acceleration in their second semester.
 For more information about acceleration, see our Special Features page.

 The verification is obtained by the applicant from a foreign credentialing service (a degree-evaluating company).
 The University Registrar suggests www.wes.org; however, there are many out there and the applicant may choose another one.
 The evaluation only needs to address the equivalency of the international bachelor’s degree to a US bachelor’s degree; it does not need to evaluate individual courses on the international transcript.
 Have the evaluation sent to Registrar, Spalding University, 851 S. Fourth St., Louisville, KY 40203, and not to the MFA Office..